openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 @sphinxdirective

-This page provides general instructions on how to convert a model from a TensorFlow format to the OpenVINO IR format using Model Optimizer.
+This page provides general instructions on how to run model conversion from a TensorFlow format to the OpenVINO IR format.
 The instructions are different depending on whether your model was created with TensorFlow v1.X or TensorFlow v2.X.

-To use Model Optimizer, install OpenVINO Development Tools by following the :doc:`installation instructions <openvino_docs_install_guides_install_dev_tools>`.
+To use Model Conversion API, install OpenVINO Development Tools by following the :doc:`installation instructions <openvino_docs_install_guides_install_dev_tools>`.

 Converting TensorFlow 1 Models
 ###############################